 Using a storyboard lets you rapidly and easily experiment with a number of choices until you figure out what feels natural and right for you needs.

 Sometimes we all need a little bit of inspiration, or a break from whatever we are doing.
 While hearing a good story may make you happy, seeing or creating an incomplete story can inspire you.
 The "Juxtaposition" storyboard was quickly assembled with a minimal amount of content.
 By leaving the background unfinished, it invites conversation and many new story ideas for digital storytelling.

 Creating a few cells with random characters, scenes, and objects will get you thinking and may make you smile at the same time!

 Start storyboarding today!
-Go create your own storyboard and see how it turns out!
+Go create your own storyboard and dive into the world of digital storytelling!